aeonBTC/IbisWallet/README.md

 ## Disclaimer

-Ibis is vibe-coded and audited by the current top frontier AI models.
+Ibis is vibecoded and audited by the current top frontier AI models.

-Yes this is a flex, Ibis is likely more secure and better engineered than most wallets.